PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/netmask.rst

       Returns true if ``address`` matches any of the masks in the group.

-      :param ComboAddress address: The IP addres to match the netmasks against.
+      :param ComboAddress address: The IP address to match the netmasks against.